sid2k3/mini_torrent_file_sharing_system/README.md

 Instructions:-

-1) First start the tracker
-    py tracker.py
-   now the tracker/server is on listen mode on the local ip of the machine.
+1) First start the tracker by using command py tracker.py now the tracker/server is on listen mode on the local ip of the machine.